GraceCS/Hello-world/README.md

 # Hello-world
-Hello new world, share and contribute ideas with the world.
+Hello new world！

-Add some knowledge about Machine Learning, basic supervised learning algorithms.
+Keep going forward, not be afraid of any challenges and difficulties.
+You all can make it!